AllMyNamesAreGone/Dead-On-Time/FinancialModelling.md

 filename: FinancialModelling
 ---
 # Financial Modelling
-The tool separates net worth into assets and liabilities, allowing for a more granular analysis of financial health.
-Different optimal asset allocations are prescribed for Super and non-Super funds, reflecting the distinct risks acceptance, characteristics and regulations of each.
-The modelling approach considers various factors, including spending flexibility, implicit wage growth, and the inclusion of the primary place of residence (PPOR) as a potential income-generating asset.
-There are uplifts and refinements of the models to improve accuracy and relevance in the pipeline.
+The tool provides a comprehensive breakdown of net worth, distinguishing between assets & liabilities, thereby facilitating a nuanced analysis of financial well-being.
+It offers tailored asset allocation strategies for both Super & non-Super funds, accounting for their respective risk profiles, taxation frameworks, and investment objectives.

+The modeling framework incorporates a range of critical variables, including expenditure flexibility, anticipated wage growth, and the potential income-generating capacity of non-productive assets.
+These factors are integrated to provide a holistic view of an individual's financial landscape, allowing for informed decision-making & strategic planning.

+Ongoing enhancements & optimizations to the models are underway to enhance their accuracy & relevance, ensuring they remain robust in dynamic financial landscapes.